Tax-Free Income Up to ₹12.75 Lakh –What Happens If You Exceed the Limit?

 2. Claim Deductions for Health Insurance (Section 80D)

-3. You can opt for Voluntary Provident Fund (VPF)
+3. Opt for Voluntary Provident Fund (VPF)

 You can make Voluntary Provident Fund (VPF) contributions beyond the mandatory Employee Provident Fund (EPF) deductions, and these contributions are eligible for tax deductions under Section 80C.
 This helps in reducing your taxable income while also building a larger retirement corpus.
 Additionally, gratuity benefits are generally tax-exempt under specific conditions, further lowering your overall taxable income and providing you with added financial security in the long run.